 Some of the hardest goodbyes I see at school are from parents who linger.
 And who wouldn’t?
 Especially when our kids feel upset, tug at our shirts and plead with us, “Don’t go…”

-You might assume you’re doing your duty by staying by your child and comforting her.
-But you’re sending the wrong message: That school isn’t a good place to be.
-That if you had a choice, you’d just sweep her away from this place so she can be happy again.
+You might assume you’re doing your duty by staying with your child and comforting him.
+But you might be sending the wrong message: That school isn’t a good place to be.
+That if you had a choice, you’d sweep him away from this place so he can be happy again.

-I now keep goodbyes brief and positive and let my kids know their teacher will take care of them.
-That they’ll enjoy their school activities and that I’ll pick them up by 3pm.
-And I leave feeling confident that the school will be a positive experience for them, not something they should cry about.
+Keep goodbyes brief and positive and let him know the school staff will take care of him.
+That he can enjoy the activities and that you’ll pick him up by 3pm.
+And leave feeling confident that the school will be a positive experience, not something he should cry about.

 3. Talk about your days

-Ask her about school, and not just, “How was school?”
+Ask your child about school, and not just, “How was school?”

-Without pestering your child, dive into what she did at school.
-Who did she sit next to?
+Without pestering, dive into what she did at school.
+Who did she see?
 What projects did she work on?
 What was her favorite part?
 How was lunch?

 Keep communication open by asking about both the good and the bad.
 Get her to open up about the challenges facing her day.
-If your child doesn’t want to go to school anymore, ask her why.
-Then, ask her what you can do to help make it a better experience.
-She’ll feel better heard and may come up with a few solutions with you.
+If she doesn’t want to go to school, ask her why.
+Then, ask what you can do to help make it a better experience.
+She can feel better heard and come up with a few solutions with you.

 And finally, tell her what you’ll be doing.
-My twins resisted school for a while when they thought I was just going to be home having fun.
-They couldn’t understand why they were at school instead of at home with me.
+My twins resisted school for a while when they thought I was going to be home having fun.
+They didn’t understand why they were there instead of at home with me.

-Let them know what you’ll be working on so they understand we all have a place to be during the day.
+Let your child know what you’ll be working on so she understands we all have a place to be or things to do during the day.
 You might be at the office, running errands, or working at home.
-We’re not just banishing our kids elsewhere—we have places to be, both kids and adults.
+You’re not banishing her elsewhere—we have places to be, both kids and adults.

-4. Allow your child to grieve his former school
+4. Allow your child to grieve her former school

 It’s easy to focus so much on what’s ahead.
-We forget that just as they’re adjusting to a new school, so are they saying goodbye to an old one.
+We forget that just as our kids are adjusting to a new school, so too are they saying goodbye to an old one.

 My eldest had to say goodbye to summer camp to welcome first grade.
 And before that, he said goodbye to kindergarten before entering summer camp.
 It’s an endless transition every year.

-It’s not always an old school, either—maybe your nanny or mom took care of her.
+It’s not always an old school, either—maybe your nanny or mom took care of your child.
 Either way, she’s dealing with two difficult emotions: facing a new environment and letting go of a routine she’s grown used to.

 Address these real emotions.
-Talk about what she misses about preschool.
-See if you can schedule a play date with grandma or even her old nanny.
+Talk about what she misses about her old school, or see if you can schedule a play date with grandma or her former nanny.
 She’ll feel reassured it’s okay to feel sad about saying goodbye and not excited about a new school.